Child Protection Guidance and Advice

 The Children (Equal Protection from Assault) (Scotland) Act 2019

-From 7 November 2020, all physical punishment of a child will be illegal, meaning children in Scotland will have the same protections against assault as adults.
-Information can be found on: 7 Minute Equal Protection from Assualt.
+On 7 November 2020, all physical punishment of a child was made illegal, meaning children in Scotland now have the same protections against assault as adults.
+A 7-Minute briefing has been created by Aberdeenshire Education to provide an overview from an education perspective:

 |GIRFEC Training||Professional learning opportunities aim to support continuous development of Aberdeenshire’s multi-agency workforce in GIRFEC and Child Protection.|